African Fruit Bat Closely Resembles a Dog, Except It Has Wings

 “I work with this species, so I know what to expect,” Nesi said.

-While these bats are interesting to look at to say the least, they're so much more than just an adorable face.
-Buettikofer's epauletted bats play a vital role in keeping the ecosystems in total balance.
+While these bats are interesting to look at, to say the least, they are so much more than just an adorable face.
+Buettikofer's epauletted bats play a vital role in maintaining the balance of ecosystems.

-“Also, fruit bats are, like insect and bird [species], very important pollinators in tropical and desert environments.”
+“Additionally, fruit bats are, like insect and bird species, very important pollinators in tropical and desert environments.”

 Let us know what you thought of this remarkable species.